tejaschauhan373/DSA/Interview Preparation/behavioural_interview.md

    * Know all the fundamentals of web app like client, server, REST APIs
    * Postman tools like
    * Show that you have learnt Django, Flask, NodeJS before as requirements
-   * Say that you can learn properly it definitely in quick time
+   * Say that you can learn it definitely as you have done before in quick time

 <b>5.
-If you have given task to make web application & you have 5 team member,
+If you are given a task to make web application & you have 5 team member,
    How will you manage? </b>
    * Give answer in STAR (Situation, Task, Action, Result) technique
    * Situation - Check feasibility, Requirements Gathering